Traffic Infraction Deferral Program

-- You must contact the Infraction Deferral Clerk within five (5) days of receiving your ticket by calling 317-770-8860.
+- Contact the Infraction Deferral Clerk at least five (5) days after receiving your ticket by calling 317-770-8860.
 You may also complete this online form.
 To leave a voice message, please include the following information:

 - Your full name ( spell your last name)

 - The violation as written on the ticket

 - Your call will be returned within five (5) business days.
 This call will determine if you are eligible to enroll in the deferral program.
 If you qualify the deferral program clerk will send the agreement to you via e-mail or US mail; it's your choice.

 - You will need to return the signed agreement with a copy of the ticket and the deferral program payment in full by the designated deadline.
 If you have an out-of-state driver's license, submit a copy of your current driving record with the paperwork.

 - Once your paperwork and payment are received, it will be filed with the court thus vacating your initial hearing.
 Your program starts upon receipt of all paperwork and payment.

 - There are NO payment arrangements.
 All fees are due in full upon enrollment.